Worship of God our heavenly Father is the primary function and heartbeat of St Augustine’s.

 There are two organs in the church – a disused pipe organ and a digital organ.
 Find more about the organs by clicking here.

-The organists here have also held their positions for lengthy periods, and there have been only five officially appointed since 1908!
+The organists here have also held their positions for lengthy periods, and there have been only a few appointed since 1908!
 The organist (Director of Music, Organist and Choirmaster) is responsible for the organ, music for services and training the choir.
 Find out more about the organists by clicking here.